 Install And Add A Folder

 Debug80 runs inside Visual Studio Code.
-The first job is to install VS Code, add the Debug80 extension and add a folder to the workspace for your Z80 project.
+Start with VS Code, the Debug80 extension and a workspace folder for your Z80 project.

-Open https://code.visualstudio.com/ and install the current VS Code build for your operating system.
+Open Visual Studio Code and install the current VS Code build for your operating system.
 Debug80 declares support for VS Code 1.92.0 and later.

 Install Debug80